Reduce Financial Stress without Feeling Overwhelmed

 6. Say “No” even if it feels uncomfortable.

-You might assume that people’s reactions will be far worse than they turn out to be, or that you won’t be able to handle the emotional fallout.
-Taking a chance with honesty can be a reminder that people are often understanding and generous, and that you’re stronger than you think.
+You might assume that people's reactions will be far worse than they turn out to be, or that you won't be able to handle the social discomfort.
+Taking a chance with honesty can be a reminder that most people are understanding, and that you're more resilient than you think.

 If persistent worry about finances is making it hard for you to function in your personal relationships or at work or feel good about yourself as a person, it’s important to see a therapist sooner rather than later.
 In addition to helping you understand and challenge the underlying beliefs fueling your financial anxiety, therapy provides techniques to calm your nervous system, allowing you to approach financial discussions and decisions from a place of clarity rather than fear.